pchandler858/ReadmeCraft/README.md

 - [Questions](#questions)

 ## Installation
-npm install
+no instructions

 ## Usage
-npm install again
+no usage instructions

 ## License
-This project is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0) license.
-See the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing
-feel free to contribute!
+no guidelines

 ## Tests
-npm test
+no test instructions

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at pchandler858@gmail.com.
 You can find more of my work at [pchandler858](https://github.com/pchandler858).